okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/okta-expression-language/index.md

 | `String.toUpperCase`     | (String input)                                                | String      | `String.toUpperCase("This")`                                                                                  | THIS           |
 | `String.toLowerCase`     | (String input)                                                | String      | `String.toLowerCase("ThiS")`                                                                                  | this           |

-The following <ApiLifecycle access="deprecated" /> functions perform some of the same tasks as the ones in the above table.
+The following <ApiLifecycle access="deprecated" /> functions perform some of the same tasks as the ones in the previous table.

 | Function                          | Example                             | Input         | Output    |
 | --------                          | ---------                           | -------       | --------  |